1538-art/1538-art/README.md

 <h1 align="center">
   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=800&size=30&duration=3000&pause=1000&center=true&vCenter=true&width=435&lines=%F0%9F%91%8B%F0%9F%8F%BB+Hi%2C+there!;I'm+Fuxi;Glad+to+meet+you!+%F0%9F%98%8B" alt="Typing SVG" />
 </h1>

 ### Nice to see you here!

 - 👨‍💻 I am a passionate full-stack web developer, c++ software developer and game developer from Chengdu (and used to be involved in ai research).
-I'm also a sophomore in University of Electronic Science and Technology of China.
+I'm also a junior in University of Electronic Science and Technology of China.

 - :heart: I have a passion for problem-solving and new tech.
 When I'm not in code, you'll find me watching tech-related Bilibili videos or play pc games with my lovely friends.